lamadarawsheh/GP1frontend/README.md

-their shifts via internal QR codes in buildings that they will scan and use a authentication technique to recognize their identity ,it also provides Scheduling Patrolling system according to prioritized regions to guarantee higher safety where needed ,finally dealing with lost luggage and reporting emergencie
+their shifts via internal QR codes in buildings that they will scan and use a authentication technique to recognize their identity ,it also provides Scheduling Patrolling system according to prioritized regions to guarantee higher safety where needed ,finally dealing with lost luggage and reporting emergencies.